claus/storyblok-rich-text-react-renderer/README.md

 Mark resolvers are used to map inline elements.

-Use the `nodeResolvers` option to add mark resolvers.
+Use the `markResolvers` option to add mark resolvers.

 Supported element types and their resolver function signatures are: